Close Menu

 • Swelling and pain in the arm or leg

-If you experience the following symptoms, then go to the ER.
-You need to be seen by a doctor immediately.
-You should be on the alert for a pulmonary embolism if you have any of the causes below.
+If you experience these symptoms, then go to the ER.
+You need medication attention immediately.
+Additionally, you should be on the alert for a pulmonary embolism if you have any of the causes below.

 CAUSES OF A PULMONARY EMBOLISM